ImBrendano/qb-multicharacter/README.md

-delete original qb-multicharacter and replace with this. (make sure your folder is named "qb-multicharacter") designed by marcostom32 and updated by itsbrendan#5279
+delete original qb-multicharacter and replace with this. (make sure your folder is named "qb-multicharacter") designed by marcostom32 and updated by itsbrendan#5279 You can change the banner image by replacing qb-pixel.png with a png with the same name.

 # Simple cool design for qb-multicharacter
 Preview: